NDevTK/OriginMarker/security.md

   - **Recommendation:** Design OriginMarker's UI elements (icon, popup) with unique, hard-to-mimic visual cues to make replication by polymorphic extensions more difficult[cite: 11].
   - **Recommendation:** Avoid using badge text for critical security indicators; reserve it for non-critical informational purposes to prevent spoofing from misleading users[cite: 14].
-  - **Addresses:** 4.4.4, 4.4.5.
+  - **Addresses:** 4.4.4, 4.4.7.

 - **5.3.5.
 Resistance to Framing/Overlaying and Tabnabbing:**
   - **Recommendation:** Ensure OriginMarker's UI (popup, injected components) cannot be easily framed or overlaid by malicious content or other extensions to prevent clickjacking[cite: 20, 146].
+The manifest already includes `frame-ancestors 'none'`.
   - **Recommendation:** Implement robust checks for `window.opener` and ensure `rel="noopener"` is correctly applied to any links OriginMarker opens to prevent reverse tabnabbing[cite: 23, 146].
-  - **Addresses:** 4.4.6.
+  - **Addresses:** 4.4.8.

 #### 5.4.
-Strengthening Supply Chain Security
+Strengthening Supply Chain Security (Shift Left Approach [cite: 34, 170])

 - **5.4.1.
 Mandatory Hardware-Based 2FA for Developer Accounts:**

-  - **Recommendation:** Mandate and enforce hardware-based 2FA (e.g., FIDO2/WebAuthn security keys) for all developer Google (CWS) and GitHub accounts with publishing or write permissions to OriginMarker's repository or CWS listing[cite: 51, 155].
+  - **Recommendation:** Mandate and enforce hardware-based 2FA (e.g., FIDO2/WebAuthn security keys) for all developer Google (CWS) and GitHub accounts with publishing or write permissions to OriginMarker's repository or CWS listing[cite: 51, 155, 171].
+This is crucial as OAuth abuse for developer account takeover can bypass MFA for authentication by targeting authorization flows[cite: 15, 16, 18].
   - **Addresses:** 4.5.1, 4.5.2.

 - **5.4.2.
 Automated Code Signing in Isolated, Ephemeral CI/CD Environments:**